Facing DUI Charges in Connecticut?

 The police officer will give you these tests after instructing you what to do in order to determine whether or not you can do several things at the same time—a type of diverted attention test.
 The officer is trying to determine if alcohol has affected your ability to listen to instructions and then perform the tests according to those instructions.
 Can you walk and chew gum at the same time?
 If you cannot, the officer will arrest you for DUI.
 If you can, he will more than likely arrest you anyway.
 Again, you cannot win.

-After you are arrested, the officer will take you to the police station and offer you either a breath, blood or urine test.
-Connecticut law says that if you drive in Connecticut you give your implied consent to take one of these tests if asked by the police officer.
+After you are arrested, the officer will take you to the police station and offer you either a breath, blood, or urine test.
+Connecticut law says that if you drive in Connecticut you give your implied consent to taking one of these tests if asked by the police officer.
 The officer chooses the test, you do not!
 He will usually ask you to take a breath test.
-Before asking you to take a test he gives you an advisement with regard to the testing procedure and what happens if you take the test or refuse to take the test.
+Before asking you to take a test he gives you advisement with regard to the testing procedure and what happens if you take the test or refuse to take the test.
 He then gives you the opportunity to call an attorney.

 Hiring the Right Connecticut DUI Defense Attorney

-The experienced DUI attorneys at The Sills Law Firm, LLC will always defend you in both the criminal court case and the administrative DMV hearing.
+The experienced CT DUI attorneys at The Sills Law Firm, LLC will always defend you in both the criminal court case and the administrative DMV hearing.
 This is essential to any comprehensive DUI defense in Connecticut.
-Before retaining a Connecticut DUI Defense Attorney, you will want ask the following questions:
+Before retaining a Connecticut DUI Defense Attorney, you will want to ask the following questions: